Charity Choices

 Wycliffe is a charter member of the Evangelical Council of Financial Accountability (ECFA).
 This council ensures that Christ-centered organizations maintain the highest standards of financial stewardship.
 Find out more about our ECFA membership at ecfa.org.

 Wycliffe Bible Translators has also achieved Platinum Participant status, the highest level of recognition offered by GuideStar, the world’s largest source of information on nonprofit organizations.
 GuideStar compares nonprofits in an easy, transparent way to help people research where to make donations.
-Platinum Participant status demonstrates that the nonprofit organization focuses on measuring progress and results, clearly showing the difference donors are making throughout the world.
+Platinum Participant status demonstrates that the nonprofit has offered the highest level of transparency to donors by measuring progress and results, clearly showing the difference donors are making throughout the world.
 For more information on GuideStar, visit guidestar.org.
-To view the GuideStar profile for Wycliffe Bible Translators or Wycliffe Foundation, visit guidestar.org/search.
+To view the GuideStar profile for Wycliffe Bible Translators, visit guidestar.org/search.

 Call 800-WYCLIFFE or visit wycliffe.org to explore ways to give and specific uses for your gifts.